The Bankrate promise

 There is no best place to get a car loan for every borrower.
 Instead, you must consider what type of financial process you prefer.

 If, for example, you don’t feel comfortable sharing personal information online, going with an online lender doesn’t make sense.
-Or if you have worked with a bank and have an established relationship, going in that direction can benefit you with competitive rates and personalized service.
+Or if you have worked with a bank and have an established relationship, applying with it may benefit you with competitive rates and personalized service.

 Also, think about your credit history and how that influences your potential rates.
-If your credit is lacking, dealership financing is likely not the best place to start, whereas credit unions sometimes cater directly to poor-credit borrowers.
+If your credit is lacking, bank financing is likely not the best place to start, whereas credit unions sometimes cater directly to bad-credit borrowers.

-The main takeaway is to approach this choice with care and compare auto loans to walk away with the best loan for your needs.
+The main takeaway is to approach this choice carefully and compare auto loans to walk away with the best loan for your needs.
 More than that, don’t be afraid to seek preapproval from multiple lenders.
-This way you won’t be pigeonholed to one lender and can choose the best deal.
+This way, you won’t be pigeonholed with one lender and can choose the best deal.

 The bottom line

 Getting an auto loan is the less-thrilling first step in a vehicle purchase.
 To make the process less painful, consider your needs: your budget, finances and how you want the service to be handled.
 Then, you can decide if a dealership, bank, credit union or online lender will finance your next ride.